pushpendre/flagplant/Readme.md

 ## Technology

 The app is written in python using Kivy.
+You can download a compiled apk at https://github.com/pushpendre/flagplant/blob/master/bin/